List of Big Time Rush characters

-This a list of fictional characters in the television series, Big Time Rush.
+This is a list of fictional characters in the television series, Big Time Rush.
 The article deals with main, recurring, minor character and notable guest stars.

 Main characters

 Kendall Knight

 Kendall Knight (Kendall Schmidt) is the leader and founder of Big Time Rush (despite being the youngest) when he accepts to move to Los Angeles and record demos only if Gustavo brings James, Carlos, and Logan along to make them all a band.
 He is portrayed as the glue that keeps the band together.
 He manages to stay cool under pressure (described as "Cool Rush") and figure out solutions to problems, thus often resulting in the other guys running to Kendall when they have a problem, being the most mature and responsible member of Big Time Rush.
 Kendall keeps a great relationship with his mother and his younger sister, Katie, who helps him and his friends whenever they get into trouble.
 He is quite affectionate towards Katie, as she is always there to help him and vice versa.
 Kendall's mother is the only parent shown on a regular basis while his father is not mentioned.
 Kendall is of Serbian origins as discussed on Big Time Double Date.